awslabs/mountpoint-s3/doc/SEMANTICS.md

 ### File and directory metadata and permissions

 Reading file metadata (`stat`, `fstatat`) is supported, but with some limitations:
-* File mode will be a default value (`0755` for files, `0644` for directories) unless you manually configure them differently.
+* File mode will be a default value (`0755` for files, `0644` for directories) unless you manually configure them with the `--file-mode` and `--dir-mode` command-line arguments.
-* File owner and group will default to the user/group that mounted the bucket.
+* File owner and group will default to the user/group that mounted the bucket unless you manually configure them with the `--uid` and `--gid` command-line arguments.
-* Last access time and last status change time will not be accurate.
+* Last access time and last status change time will be the same as the last modified time.
 * Inode numbers are not stable and can change.

 Modifying file metadata (`chmod`, `chown`, `chgrp`) is not supported.